-Increasingly in demand as a composer, Zoë’s work has been performed at leading venues including festivals at Aldeburgh, Cheltenham, Dark Music Days (Reykjavik), MORS and Sonic festivals Denmark, FIM Luque (Andalucia) and Oviedo (Spain); Kings Place London, Linbury Studio Royal Opera House, Opera Holland Park and Wigmore Hall; in the USA – 92Y New York City, Iowa University and Tanglewood Contemporary Music Festival.
+Increasingly in demand as a composer, Zoë’s work has been performed at leading venues including festivals at Aldeburgh, Cheltenham, Spitalfields, Dark Music Days (Reykjavik), MORS and Sonic festivals Denmark, FIM Luque (Andalucia) and Oviedo (Spain); Kings Place London, Linbury Studio Royal Opera House, Opera Holland Park and Wigmore Hall; in the US: 92Y New York City, Iowa University and Tanglewood Contemporary Music Festival.

-Recent/upcoming commissions include an audience interactive work for London Sinfonietta and large young ensemble, premiered at “Sound Out” festival Royal Festival Hall; horn and electronics piece for Ben Goldscheider for his new album, string chamber orchestra piece for Chamber Domaine/ Music at Malling Festival, and mono drama for Claire Booth (soprano) and Chris Glynn (piano) for Oxford Lieder Festival 2024.
+Recent/upcoming commissions include an audience interactive work for London Sinfonietta and large young ensemble, premiered at “Sound Out” festival Royal Festival Hall; “kiss kiss” for Onyx Brass Ensemble recorded for NMC; horn and electronics piece for Ben Goldscheider for Southbank London and Camerata Pacifica festival in California ’24; cabaret song cycle for Claire Booth (soprano) and Chris Glynn (piano) for Wigmore Hall 2024.

 She was a 2022 Women Make Music artist, supported by the PRS foundation.
 Her works are recorded on Meridian, Non Classical, October House and Albany records, and some published by Schott.

 Scores are available to purchase from Schott or directly from Zoë as indicated in the catalogue.

 For info on upcoming performances, please click here and scroll down to “Events”.